Merrell Mix Master Tuff Mid Waterproof

 Outer design: These are small shoes compared to typical hiking shoes.
 Here are a few pics to compare how the Merrell is a fraction of the size of the boots they are replacing.

 Inner design: Merrell has certainly earned their reputation for making outstanding footwear.
 Rest assured, this boot is no exception.
-While I don't have many specifics to point to, please note that you can't expect this boot to wear the same way that a more fortified boot does.
+Please note that you can't expect this boot to wear the same way that a more fortified boot does.
 For example, there's minimal arch support which likely plays into reduced weight.
 If you don't need a lot of arch support, then no worries.
 If you do, then you'd likely use inserts anyway.
 No loss for either buyer.